govbarnesy/decision-tapestry/README.md

 - The `backlog:` section contains open tasks, ideas, and features.
 - The `decisions:` section contains completed, promoted, or superseded decisions.

+> **New!** For new projects, start from the provided template: `decisions.template.yml`.
+> This file contains example entries and comments to help you structure your backlog and decisions.

 Update your backlog and promote items to decisions as you work.
 No separate PRODUCT_BACKLOG.md is needed.